San Diego Family Lawyer

 Protect Yourself and Your Family

-If you are fearful for your safety or that of your family, you should speak with a San Diego family lawyer at Claery & Green, LLP about the possibility of a restraining order.
+If you are fearful for your safety or that of your family, you should speak with a San Diego family lawyer at Claery & Hammond, LLP about the possibility of a restraining order.
 There are many different types of restraining orders that will be used in different situations, so it is important to speak with a family lawyer to find out which kind is right for your situation.
-Contact Claery & Green, LLP today if you are the victim of domestic violence and need a restraining order.
+Contact Claery & Hammond, LLP today if you are the victim of domestic violence and need a restraining order.